woohyun7878/woohyun7878/README.md

 ## Hello World! 👋 I’m Woohyun Michael Jo @woohyun7878

 **Welcome to my GitHub!
-I'm a Computer Science student at UC Berkeley.**
+I'm an SWE Intern @TikTok and a Computer Science student at UC Berkeley.**

 **I’m interested in cybersecurity, algorithms, and databases.**